Emerging Hotspots in Indochina – Vietnam

 Located deep in the Mekong River delta not far from the town of Chau Doc is a fascinating mix of Vietnamese and Khmer culture.
 Tra Su Cajuput, an ecotourism hotspot located about 20 km from Chau Doc in Tinh Bien, is home to a wide variety of aquatic plants such as lotus, water lily and duckweed.
 Explore the serenity of the flooded forest while canoeing and listening to the sounds of rare bird species such as the Indian stork and rong roc bird.

-For more information and booking requests please leave your contact information on the form below.
+For more information and booking requests please email firstname.lastname@example.org or contact information in yellow box below.